FredKSchott/snowpack/www/guides/react.md

 mv index.css public/index.css
 ```

-You need to tell Snowpack about this new structure using the [Snowpack Configuration API](https://www.snowpack.dev/#configuration) in the `snowpack.config.js` file.
-Right now it's a bare bones scaffold that doesn't do anything.
-Add this to the `mount` object:
+Once your new structure is in place, you need to tell Snowpack about it.
+Every Snowpack project comes with a `snowpack.config.js` file for any configuration that you might need.
+Right now, you should see a mostly-empty, bare-bones config file.
+Add this to the empty `mount` object:

 ```diff
   mount: {